 Think all fats are alike?
 Think again.
 Take this quiz to learn about trans fats and their impact on your health.

-True or false: A drug-alcohol interaction can lead to extreme drowsiness and other effects.
-Do you know the answer to this and other questions about drug interaction?
+True or false: An interaction between alcohol and a medicine can lead to extreme drowsiness and other effects.
+Do you know the answer to this and other questions about medicine interaction?

 Pneumonia Vaccine Quiz